Avalon Blog

 Share this Post:

-Avalon low and high resolution logosFor starters let’s define resolution.
-Resolution is how many pixels (dots) fit into one inch, and is sometimes identified by the width and height of the image.
+First, let’s define resolution.
+Resolution is how many pixels (dots) fit into one inch and is sometimes identified by the width and height of the image.
 You will commonly hear resolution referred to dpi (dots per inch) or ppi (pixels per inch), both having the same meaning.
-If your file is low resolution, this means that there are fewer pixels per inch and therefore the individual pixels are larger than pixels on a high resolution file.
-Low resolution files will look fuzzy, jagged, and blurry.
+If your file is low resolution, this means that there are fewer pixels per inch and the individual pixels are larger than pixels on a high-resolution file.
+Low resolution files look fuzzy, jagged, and blurry.

 Images that are used for the web will be low resolution, or low res.
 These images are about 72-95 dpi and will not look great when printed, especially if enlargement is desired.
 The dpi on files being used for digital or offset printing should be somewhere in the realm of 300 – 400 dpi.
-These HighRes files have more individual pixels per inch and will result in a sharper, cleaner, and crisper printed image.
+These high-res files have more individual pixels per inch and will result in a sharper, cleaner, and crisper printed image.

 As mentioned previously, resolution is sometimes referred to by the width and height of the image.
-Image size and resolution are directly related and you will need to know both when you are ready to print your image.
-Let’s say you have an image that is 1600 pixels x 1200 pixels.
-How big can you print this?
+Image size and resolution are directly related, and you will need to know both when you are ready to print your image.

 You have a 1600x1200 image and want to print it at 300 dpi, which is recommended for digital or offset printing.
 How large can you print this image?
 Take 1600 and divide that by 300 which equals 5.33 and 1200 divided by 300 equals 4.
-Therefore if you print this 1600x1200 image at 300 dpi at a size of 5.33”x4”, the print will look great.
+Therefore, if you print this 1600x1200 image at 300 dpi at a size of 5.33”x4”, the print will look great.
 However, anything larger than the 5.33”x4” will start to be pixilated and the quality will drop.

 • Resolution can be taken away but never added.